Jaburu Palace

-The Jaburu Palace (Palácio do Jaburu) is the official residence of the Vice President of Brazil.
+The Jaburu Palace (Palácio do Jaburu) is the official residence of the vice president of Brazil.
 The building was designed, along with the rest of the city of Brasília, by Oscar Niemeyer and inaugurated in 1977.
 It is located near the Alvorada Palace.
 The name comes from a common bird of the region, the Jabiru.

 The building was designed in 1973 and inaugurated in 1977 – seventeen years after the inauguration of Brasília.
 Adalberto Pereira dos Santos, vice president of Ernesto Geisel, was the first resident, followed by Aureliano Chaves (vice president of João Figueiredo) and Itamar Franco (vice president of Fernando Collor).
 Marco Maciel (vice president of Fernando Henrique Cardoso) occupied the building from 1995 to 2002.

 The building

 To the side of the lagoon that gave the name to it and to the edges of the Paranoá Lake, the Jaburu Palace was projected by architect Oscar Niemeyer to be the official residence of the vice president of Brazil, with the urbanistic concept proposed by Lúcio Costa for Brasília.

 The main characteristic of the palace and its differential from others, such as the Alvorada Palace, is the fact of it being a construction exclusively destined to housing.
-Its 4,283 square meters privilege the external area, with generous varandas and common areas.
+Its 4,283 square meters privilege the external area, with generous verandas and common areas.

 Located along the Presidential Way, between the palaces of Planalto and Alvorada, the Jaburu Palace is in the topographical level of the Paranoá Lake, occupying an area of 190,000 square meters.
 In its gardens, projected by landscape designer Roberto Burle Marx, species of typical trees join the ornamental plants brought from other regions of the Brazil.